flodef/FiMs-Pay/README.md

 10. Click on `+ CREATE CREDENTIALS` then `API Keys`
 11. Copy your new created API key and Paste it in your `.env.local` settings file and / or in Vercel's Environment Variables under `NEXT_PUBLIC_GOOGLE_API_KEY` (for example, `NEXT_PUBLIC_GOOGLE_API_KEY=MY_API_KEY`).

-NOTES:
+---

+> **Notes**
--   Never give your API Key to anybody untrusted as it can be used against you.
+>-   Never give your API Key to anybody untrusted as it can be used against you.
--   To avoid this, you can restrict your key by clicking on it in the `APIs & Services` dashboard, then use Application Restrictions or API Restrictions (at least, tick `Google Sheets API`) then `Save`
+>-   To avoid this, you can restrict your key by clicking on it in the `APIs & Services` dashboard, then use Application Restrictions or API Restrictions (at least, tick `Google Sheets API`) then `Save`
--   You should also never commit it on Github in `.env.example` (`.env.local` file always stays on your device, and Vercel's Environment Variables are encrypted by default).
+>-   You should also never commit it on Github in `.env.example` (`.env.local` file always stays on your device, and Vercel's Environment Variables are encrypted by default).

+---

 ## Languages